srsran/srsRAN_Project_docs/docs/source/tutorials/source/oranRU/source/index.rst

     t1a_max_up: 250                      # Maximum T1a on User-Plane in microseconds.
     t1a_min_up: 80                       # Minimum T1a on User-Plane in microseconds.
     is_prach_cp_enabled: false           # Configures if Control-Plane messages should be used to receive PRACH messages.
+    is_dl_broadcast_enabled: true        # Set to true for a workaround over a firmware bug in the RAN550 when operating in SISO mode.
     compr_method_ul: bfp                 # Uplink compression method.
     compr_bitwidth_ul: 9                 # Uplink IQ samples bitwidth after compression.
     compr_method_dl: bfp                 # Downlink compression method.